 Stockholders and other interested parties are encouraged to communicate directly with the Company's independent directors by sending an e-mail to directors@colpal.com or by writing to Directors, c/o Office of the Chief Legal Officer, Colgate-Palmolive Company, 300 Park Avenue, 11th Floor, New York, New York 10022.
-Stockholders and other interested parties may also communicate with individual independent directors and committee chairs by writing to them at the above mailing address, in care of the Office of the Chief Legal Officer.
+Stockholders and other interested parties may also communicate with individual independent directors and committee chairs by writing to them at the above mailing address.
 Such communications are handled in accordance with the procedures described on the Company's website.